Maysha-Khanom-Moon/ph__m7__responsive-website-layout/sumarry.md

 - #### flex-direction
     - flex is uni-directional
     - row(default), column, column-reverse, row-reverse
-    - for column: axes are interchanged their direction. anti-clockwise 90deg
+    - for column: axes are interchanged their direction. anti-clockwise 90deg. so main axis is vertically and cross axis horizontally.

 - #### flex-wrap
     - without wrap: element will shrinked. no scrollbar added